jeffreyadams/atlasofliegroups-docs/tutorial/video_2B/K_orbits_on_G_B.rst

 And map :math:`\{ (H',\theta ) \}/K \leftrightarrow \{ (H, {\theta }_{x} ) | x\in \chi \}`

-So, rather than talking about the Cartan subgroups of :math:`G' with their action of the fixed theta up to conjugacy by ;math:`K`, we conjugate everything beck to the fixed :math:`H` and we vary the :math:`{\theta }_x`
+So, rather than talking about the Cartan subgroups of :math:`G` with their action of the fixed theta up to conjugacy by :math:`K`, we conjugate everything back to the fixed :math:`H` and we vary the :math:`{\theta }_x`

 Similarly for the Borels we have: